···

 Unfreeze in Two Minutes

-If you're frozen right now, try one of these.
+If you're frozen right now, pick one.
 Each takes less than two minutes.